-Why You Should Choose Solstice Over A Camp For Troubled Girls From Alaska
+Why You Should Choose Solstice Over A Camp For Troubled Girls and assigned female at birth From Alaska

-Your daughter deserves the best care possible, and here at Solstice we have the resources and expertise needed to give her the best possible experience.
+Your child deserves the best care possible, and here at Solstice we have the resources and expertise needed to give their the best possible experience.

-Solstice is not a camp for troubled girls, but a privately owned, all-girls residential treatment center.
-We cater to young women ages 14-18 from Alaska and all over the country.
+Solstice is not a camp for troubled girls and assigned female at birth from Alaska, but a privately owned, all-girls and assigned female at birth residential treatment center.
+We cater to young people ages 14-18 from Alaska and all over the country.
 We offer our students a warm, welcoming environment that will feel like a home away from home.
-Our campus is located in a small, safe community, that provides our girls with access to shops, churches and restaurants, as well as outdoor and cultural activities.
+Our campus is located in a small, safe community, that provides our girls and assigned female at birth with access to shops, churches and restaurants, as well as outdoor and cultural activities.

-Located in Utah, just outside of Salt Lake City, our program helps girls from all over the country including Alaska.
-Sending your daughter away from home to receive therapeutic treatment might be the best thing you can do for her and your whole family.
+Located in Utah, just outside of Salt Lake City, our program helps girls and assigned female at birth from all over the country including Alaska.
+Sending your child away from home to receive therapeutic treatment might be the best thing you can do for their and your whole family.
 While at Solstice, you and your teen will have the time to refocus and strengthen your relationship.
-Her time away from the family gives her the space she needs to work through her challenges.
+Her time away from the family gives their the space they needs to work through their challenges.

 Therapy at Solstice